ScottyLabs/cmucourses/README.md

 ## Getting Started

-To get started, run `npm install` in both the `frontend` and `backend` folders.
+To get started, run `npm install && npm run db-generate` in the root folder, and obtain a copy of the `.env` file.
+(You can use `.env.template` as a reference.)

-Also, we use [Doppler](https://www.doppler.com) to populate the environment with the necessary secrets to access the database.
-Follow the instructions [here](https://docs.doppler.com/docs/install-cli) to install the Doppler CLI.
-Run `doppler setup` in the parent folder to set this up.

 ### Frontend